Censorship in North Korea

 North Korea ranks among some of the most extreme censorship in the world, with the government able to take strict control over communications.
-North Korea sits at the bottom of Reporters Without Borders' 2022 Press Freedom Index, ranking 180 out of the 180 countries investigated.
+North Korea sits at one of the lowest places of Reporters Without Borders' 2025 Press Freedom Index, ranking 179 out of the 180 countries investigated.

-All media outlets are owned and controlled by the North Korean government.
-As such, all media in North Korea get their news from the Korean Central News Agency.
-The media dedicate a large portion of their resources toward political propaganda and promoting the personality cult of Kim Il-sung, Kim Jong-il, and Kim Jong-un.
-The government of Kim Jong-un still has absolute authority over and control of the press and information and has been repeatedly ranked one of the top 5 countries in the world with the least amount of media freedom.
+In North Korea, all media outlets are owned and controlled by the government, and all news content are produced and censored by the Korean Central News Agency.
+The media dedicate a large portion of their resources toward political propaganda and promoting the personality cult of the Kim family (Kim Il Sung, Kim Jong Il, and Kim Jong Un).
+The government of Kim Jong Un still has authority over and control of the press and information and has been repeatedly ranked one of the top 5 countries in the world with the least amount of media freedom.

 Impact of censorship

 Censorship is a form of media monopoly, where the government oversees all media content in order to maintain obedience.
 North Korea utilizes a three-tiered approach to control its citizens at the ideological, physical, and institutional level.
 This applies not only to North Korean residents but also to visitors.

-While this media censorship is harmful for many due to its harsh punishments for those who obtain unapproved content, it is most destructive to children.
-Since children are more impressionable, they are easier to manipulate, and North Korea takes advantage of this by pushing its own agenda.
-Kim Jong-un only prioritizes what he deems to be pertinent information, forcing adolescents to think the same as their leader, without any hope for change.
+The impact of media censorship on North Korean children features in an approach in which the representation of Kim Jong Un, the leader of the Workers' Party of North Korea, is deified as an omnipotent leader.
+This starts as early as in childhood – as such, North Korean children can get access only to limited literature and media content.

-As for adults, the UN Commission of Inquiry (COI) acknowledges multiple violations of human rights in North Korea that are connected to censorship and governmental control, specifically violations of freedom of thought and expression.
+As for adults, the UN Commission of Inquiry (COI) acknowledges multiple violations of human rights in North Korea that are connected to censorship and governmental control, specifically violations of freedom of thought and personal expression.

-There are even some extremes, documented in a report by the U.S. Department of State that include forced labor, rape, forced abortions, and many other horrific human rights violations in the country.
-One official documented in the report is Ri Thae-chol, who is a first vice minister of the Ministry of People’s Security.
-The MPS oversees and operates strict labor camps that are known for their abuse and torture of its citizens.

-Journalists’ safety is also impacted by censorship.
-According to Reporters Without Borders the Korean Central News Agency (KCNA) restricts and controls the production and distribution of information while also prohibiting independent journalism.
-Over the years journalists in North Korea have faced many safety hazards when working in the field.
-They have been arrested, deported, sent to forced labor camps, and even killed.
+Journalists' safety is also impacted by censorship.
+According to Reporters Without Borders, the Korean Central News Agency (KCNA) restricts and controls the production and distribution of information while also prohibiting independent journalism, despite the North Korean constitution stating the contrary.
+Some journalist practices executed in North Korea would lead to legal punishments, including death penalty.